-Out-of-state: Meals including gratuities will be reimbursed to the traveler at a flat rate of \$48/day.
-The travelers per diem on the departure day and final day of travel will be at 75% of the per diem which is \$36/day.
+Meals including in-state and out-of-state will be reimbursed to the traveler at a flat rate of \$70 (full day).
+The travelers per diem on the departure day and final day will be at 75% of the per diem, which is \$52.50.
+The amount reimbursed will be paid through payroll and is subject to federal taxation.